AnkitPadhiyar123/AnkitPadhiyar123/README.md

-- 👋 Hi, I’m @AnkitPadhiyar123
+:- 👋Hello,I’m @Ankit Padhiyar
-- 👀 I’m interested in ...
+:- 👀I’m interested in new coding language
-- 🌱 I’m currently learning ...
+:- 🌱I’m currently learning HTML & C
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+:- 💞️I want to collaborate with IBM.
+:- 📫You can connect me through Instagram @ankit_padhiyar20 :- ⚡Fun fact: I'm in Engeneering 🥹

 <!---
-AnkitPadhiyar123/AnkitPadhiyar123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Ankit Padhiyar/AnkitPadhiyar have a special ✨repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->